AndrewAnnex/SpiceyPy/docs/ck.rst

 mini-segment's time coverage.

-The relationships between the time coverage of a mini-segment (the `mini-segment interval`), the time tags of the pointing instances it contains, and the mini-segment's interpolation interval are shown below.
+The relationships between the time coverage of a mini-segment (the 'mini-segment interval'), the time tags of the pointing instances it contains, and the mini-segment's interpolation interval are shown below.